exercism/julia/exercises/circular-buffer/.meta/hints.md

 ## Bonus tasks

-*If you wish to receive mentoring, please submit your solution without the following bonus tasks.* Mentors are not expected to review these bonuses as they can lead to long solutions beyond the scope of this exercise.
+This exercise is quite large and potentially complicated, and that makes it more challenging and time-consuming to mentor.
+To help your mentor out, please don't submit code for the bonus exercises until your mentor has reviewed your solution for the first part of the exercise.

 Extend your `CircularBuffer` to pass tests for `CircularBuffer` from the [`DataStructures.jl` package](https://github.com/JuliaCollections/DataStructures.jl/).
 These